GeostatsGuy/GeostatsPy/README.md

 Pyrcz, M.J., Jo.
 H., Kupenko, A., Liu, W., Gigliotti, A.E., Salomaki, T., and Santos, J., 2021, GeostatsPy Python Package, PyPI, Python Package Index, https://pypi.org/project/geostatspy/.

+#### NEW: Check out the new e-book, Applied Geostatistics in Python: A Hands-on Guide with GeostatsPy, by Michael J. Pyrcz

+The goal of this e-book is to teach the application of geostatistics in Python, for those new to geostatistics I provide theory and links to my course content, and for those experienced practitioners I provide example workflows and plots that you can implement.

+e-book citation and link:

+Pyrcz, M.J., 2024, Applied Geostatistics in Python: A Hands-on Guide with GeostatsPy, https://geostatsguy.github.io/GeostatsPyDemos_Book.

+___

 #### GeostatsPy Python Package

 The GeostatsPy Package brings GSLIB: Geostatistical Library (Deutsch and Journel, 1998) functions to Python.
 GSLIB is a practical and extremely robust set of code for building spatial modeling workflows.